We believe approximately 1.25 million people in the UK have an eating disorder. Around 25% of those affected by an eating disorder are male.

 Recent research from the NHS information centre showed that up to 6.4% of adults displayed signs of an eating disorder (Adult Psychiatric Morbidity Survey, 2007).
-This research suggested that up to 25% of those showing signs of an eating disorder were male.

 The Health and Care Information Centre published figures in February 2014 showed an 8% rise in the number of inpatient hospital admissions in the 12 months previous to October 2013.
 The Costs of Eating Disorders report found that this is indicative of the trend in increasing prevalence over time: a 34% increase in admissions since 2005-06 - approximately 7% each year.

 The latest version of the DSM (Diagnostic Statistic Manual of Mental Disorders) cites the main eating disorders as anorexia, bulimia and binge eating disorder (BED), eliminating EDNOS (eating disorder not otherwise specified).

 Before the latest change in diagnostic criteria, it was estimated that of those with eating disorders, 10% were anorexic, 40% were bulimic and the rest fall into the EDNOS category which included BED.

 Although many eating disorders develop during adolescence, it is not at all unusual for people to develop eating disorders earlier or later in life.
 In fact, we are aware of cases of anorexia in children as young as 6 and some research reports cases developing in women in their 70s.
 Outside of the stereotypical age bracket, people are less likely to be appropriately diagnosed due to a lack of understanding and awareness of eating disorders in these age groups.